chenyukang/Panda/README.md

 PandaOS : An x86 based Hobby OS
 ========

-I am doing this for studying the OS internals. xx
+I am doing this for studying the OS internals.

 use the code as you like, with Original BSD license.